777arc/textbook/content/sync.rst

     from scipy import signal
     import math

-    # this part came from pulse shaping exersize
+    # this part came from pulse shaping exercise
     num_symbols = 100
     sps = 8
     bits = np.random.randint(0, 2, num_symbols) # Our data to be transmitted, 1's and 0's